 How Much Do Extruder Screens Cost?
-(Factors and Cost Savings)
+(Factors and Cost Savings + Video)

 The proper filtration of recycled material is essential to manufacturing products that function as intended.
-Extruder screens, in particular, have been an integral element of the plastic extrusion process, as they are an inexpensive filtration medium that effectively filters out the unwanted contaminants that lead to product failure.
+Extruder screens, also referred to as screen packs, have been an integral element of the plastic extrusion process, as they are an inexpensive filtration medium that effectively filters out the unwanted contaminants that lead to product failure.

 W.S.
 Tyler has been a leading supplier of woven wire filter cloth for over 100 years and takes pride in knowing that our products provide the quality needed to promote an efficient filtration system.